Occupy Wall Street: Security, crime and legal issues

 OWS demonstrators complained of thefts of assorted items such as cell phones and laptops; thieves also stole $2,500 of donations that were stored in a makeshift kitchen.
 In November, a man was arrested for breaking an EMT's leg.

 After several weeks of occupation, protesters had made enough allegations of rape, sexual assault, and gropings that women-only sleeping tents were set up.
 Occupy Wall Street organizers released a statement regarding the sexual assaults stating, "As individuals and as a community, we have the responsibility and the opportunity to create an alternative to this culture of violence, We are working for an OWS and a world in which survivors are respected and supported unconditionally ...
 We are redoubling our efforts to raise awareness about sexual violence.
 This includes taking preventive measures such as encouraging healthy relationship dynamics and consent practices that can help to limit harm."

-Economic Blockades and Cryptocurrency Donations

-On 26 September 2011, the Internet payment intermediary PayPal suspended FeedTheProtest's donation account and froze its assets.
-In response, FeedTheProtest started accepting Bitcoin donations the following day to bypass the economic blockade.